Interface MinecraftProcessWatcher

 The Minecraft process watcher.
 You can inspect Minecraft launch state by this.

-Generally, there are several cases after you call launch
+Generally, there are several cases after you call launch and get ChildProcess object

 - child process fire an error, no real process start.